 This is an elective designed to approximate a college level course in microeconomic, macroeconomic, and Global economic theory and issues.
 Students are introduced to the economic way of thinking.
 The course explores the ideas and concepts of opportunity cost, supply and demand, how markets work (or fail to work), how people and firms make economic decisions (thinking at the margin), government intervention and its effects, market structures (monopoly, perfect competition, monopolistic competition, oligopoly), monetary and fiscal policy, unemployment, the business cycle, GDP and its components, the US banking system, absolute advantage vs. comparative advantage, international trade, protectionism, and globalization.
 Students participate in a stock market simulation during the entire semester.
 Research, debate, presentation and writing skills in economics are emphasized.
 Students may elect to take this course for UConn credit.

-(271) Current Global Issues Honors
+(291) Current Global Issues Honors

-Semester .5 Credit

-Semester

-.5 Credit

 Open to seniors.
 College Prep students may take this for honors credit if the final average in their most recent history course was 90 or higher.

 The goal of this seminar is to have open discussions of political and social issues to raise awareness of current world events.
 Students will explore not only the events of the day but also their relationship to their government, their rights, and the world in which they live.
 Several global themes are prevalent throughout the course including pollution, human trafficking, children at risk, AIDS, terrorism, water, and political, economic and religious instabilities.
 Students will explore these relationships in a skill based environment, where they will develop mastery of the following skills to assist their exploration: reading comprehension, written communication, oral communication, critical analysis, research, and understanding viewpoints of others.
 As a skills based class student assessment will be on the development of these skills as applied to the content of the course.
 Classroom discussion, presentation skills and critical thinking skills are stressed.

-(272) Current Global Issues (CP1)
+(292) Current Global Issues (CP1)

-Semester .5 Credit

-Open to seniors.

 This course follows the curriculum of the Current Issues honors course.
 Assessments are modified.

 (88241) AP Psychology

-Year 1 Credit

-Open to juniors and seniors.